DISCERNING READERS

 Tom Watson Sr.'s Stakeholder Relations

-A picture of a dove in flight with the tagline:
+A picture of IBM Shareholder meeting with tagline:

 Thomas J. Watson Sr.'s Message to His Shareholders in 1944